valesoli/viz/README.md

 # viz
-- Connect to Neo4j
+- Start Neo4j
+- Start T-GQL project
-- Connect to T-GQL (Compile the project to generate the jar in proyecto-anterior/tdbg-client)
+  - First, compile the project to generate the jar in proyecto-anterior/tdbg-client)

-<code>java -jar client.jar --config.properties</code>
+  - Then you can execute: <code>java -jar client.jar --config.properties</code>

 - Start the project according to the README in temp-graph-visualizer